 Our 1st Reader Submitted DIY-GOLF Project

 Today is our first installment of our brand new DIY-GOLF section on MyGolfSpy.
 We are super excited about bringing this new section to you for many reasons.
 We set-up this site (MyGolfSpy) for the sole purpose of truly educating golfers on everything about golf equipment.
 Like we have said in the past...the majority of sites and golf magazines are simply marketing machines posting biased info about the companies that advertise within their pages.
-Without the advertisers they simply do not exist.
-You rarely get the truth about what is being made and promoted these days in regards to golf equipment.

 But we hope to change that mindset at MGS and we believe it is starting to happen.
 So we want MyGolfSpy to be the one place you can come for the truth about what is really going on in the industry.
 But we also want to shed light on many of the absolutely amazing products that you might never get to see.
 Whether it be because of the lack of financial backing, marketing or PR inexperience or any of the other reasons that don't allow these products to reach the masses.
 There are some ground-breaking products being made in the golf industry and we want to bring those to the fore front for you guys.
 This business has become like many other industries today, where all the bigger companies swallow up many of the innovative mom and pop operations...in the meantime squashing their innovative ideas in the process.

 And lastly we want to teach everyone out there some of the surprising and fascinating ways the average golfer can customize and personalize their own golf equipment.
 And become the DIY-GOLF guy of their own town.
 You will be surprised how many golfers are going to be asking you to replicate these DIY GOLF projects on their clubs once you get your project in the bag and on the course for all of them to see.
 Some of the guys doing this in their own garages have started their own businesses applying these same DIY skills to other golfers clubs.